Jumbotron at George Washington's Charles E. Smith Center Collapses onto Court

 The university's official Twitter page relayed a message ensuring nobody was hurt during the incident: "The scoreboard was undergoing maintenance today and dropped unexpectedly from its lowered position just above the floor.
 Nobody was injured (thankfully) and the scene is being assessed for any damage."

-George Washington hosted a WNBA playoff game for the Washington Mystics this season, but Raphielle Johnson of NBC Sports noted the Jumbotron falling will not impact the WNBA Finals schedule because Games 3 and 4 are slated to take place at George Mason.
+George Washington hosted a WNBA playoff game for the Washington Mystics this season, but Raphielle Johnson of NBC Sports noted the fallen Jumbotron will not impact the WNBA Finals schedule because Games 3 and 4 are slated to take place at George Mason.

 Predicting Landing Spots for Top 10 Uncommitted 2019 Prospects